sendbird/sendbird-calls-ios/README.md

 ## Authenticate a user and register a push token

 In order to make and receive calls, authenticate the user with SendBird server with the the `SendBirdCall.authenticate()` method.
 To receive calls while an app is in the background or closed, a device registration token must be registered to the server.
-Register a device push token during authentication by either providing it as a parameter in the authenticate() method, or after authentication has completed using the `SendBirdCall.registerPushToken()` method.
+Register a device push token during authentication by either providing it as a parameter in the authenticate() method, or after authentication has completed using the `SendBirdCall.registerVoIPPush()` method.
 ```swift
 // Authenticate
 let params = AuthenticateParams(userId: userId, accessToken: accessToken)